 Although desserts are usually last on the menu, for many diabetics, they are at the top of the list of priorities.
 Therefore, we will begin with desserts.

 Desserts have one thing in common.
 They are all sweet.
 Fortunately, foods no longer have to contain sugar in order to be sweet.
-This is fortunate, since adjusting to a diabetic lifestyle is difficult enough without having to give up sweets.
+This is good news, since adjusting to a diabetic lifestyle is difficult enough without having to give up sweets.

 There are several groups of diabetic friendly sweeteners, including sugar alcohols, stevia and monk fruit.

-There are many sugar alcohols on the market, including sorbitol, erythritol and xylitol.
+There are several sugar alcohols on the market, including sorbitol, erythritol and xylitol.

 In spite of their name, sugar alcohols do not contain alcohol.
 Eating large amounts of some sugar alcohols can cause bloating or diarrhea.